 physical combination of two or more substances in which the identities

 are retained and are mixed in the form of solutions, suspensions, and

-is a process that leads to the
+that leads to the

 of one set of

 encompass changes that only involve the positions of

 between atoms, with no change to

 the nuclei (no change to the elements present), and can often be